james-menzies/robots/README.md

 ## The Model

-There are 2 primary components in this program, the **ROBOT** and the **TABLE.** However, for context it is important to first discuss some support objects
+There are 2 primary components in this program, the `Robot` and the `Table`.
+However, for context it is important to first discuss some support objects.

 ### Support Objects
 * `Coordinate` - An object to represent a location on the `Table`.
 It is an immutable, read-only object that has two instance variables `x` and `y`, as well as getters for those variables.
 Both variables must be equal to or greater than 0.